Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 ``balanceOf``
 ^^^^^^^^^^^^^

-Query balances of a list of addresses and token IDs, the result is then sent to a provided contract address.
+Query balances of a list of addresses and token IDs.

 Parameter
 ~~~~~~~~~